king-dopey/pytomation/README.md

     openssl x509 -inform PEM -text -in /etc/ssl/certs/cacert.pem -out /dev/null >> 5ed36f99.0
     ```
     Resulting file must be copied to /system/etc/security/cacerts/ on android system.

+4) For the latests Android you must secure your device with pin/patern/etc, copy to your sdcard with the .crt extension, and open it.
+Android will prompt you to import as a "user" cert. (you can no longer add system cert, unless you roll your own rom or use a Magisk trick.

+5) For Firefox Mobile save the cert to your sdcard and browse to it in firefox like file:///storage/emulated/0.
+Once you click on your cert it will prompt you to import.

 Build openzwave and python-openzwave
 ====================================